Adjusting White balance for Astrophotography

 Adjusting White Balance for Astrophotography

-If an object appears white in real life but has a red or purple tint in your photo, the white balance needs to be adjusted in order to render the white as white within the photo.
-This process will also calibrate the colors of the entire picture.
+If an object is white in real life but has a red or purple tint in your photo, you are going to want to adjust the white balance in order to have the correct color in the photo.

 If you’re shooting in JPEG instead (which I don’t recommend for astrophotography), you must select the correct white balance while shooting.